Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

       alt="Realtime Solution Comparison Chart"
       width="60%"
    />
-   <figcaption align="center">Comparing Solutions</figcaption>
+   <figcaption align="center">Solution Comparison</figcaption>
 </figure>

-\*Ably stores all messages for two minutes out of the box, with an option to increase to 72 hours in their premium package.
-Longer data persistence requires a third-party solution.
+_\*Ably stores all messages for two minutes by default, with an option to increase to 72 hours in their premium package.
+Longer data persistence requires a third-party solution._

 Cerebellum is built for small to medium-sized development teams who want a realtime solution that handles infrastructure with strong support for data persistence, long-term storage, and an easy-to-use interface.